Function object: In C and C++

 In addition to class type functors, other kinds of function objects are also possible in C++.
 They can take advantage of C++'s member-pointer or template facilities.
 The expressiveness of templates allows some functional programming techniques to be used, such as defining function objects in terms of other function objects (like function composition).
 Much of the C++ Standard Template Library (STL) makes heavy use of template-based function objects.

+Another way to create a function object in C++ is to define a non-explicit conversion function to a function pointer type, a function reference type, or a reference to function pointer type.
+Assuming the conversion does not discard cv-qualifiers, this allows an object of that type to be used as a function with the same signature as the type it is converted to.
+Modifying an earlier example to use this we obtain the following class, whose instances can be called like function pointers: